-The mission of the Chemical & Biomolecular Engineering Department at the University of Houston is to educate students to become highly qualified chemical engineers, conduct innovative research in chemical engineering and related interdisciplinary areas, and provide service to the profession and to society.
+The mission of the William A. Brookshire Department of Chemical and Biomolecular Engineering at the University of Houston is to educate students to become highly qualified chemical engineers, conduct innovative research in chemical engineering and related interdisciplinary areas, and provide service to the profession and to society.

 The University of Houston BSChE program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 Program Educational Objectives

 The program's educational objectives are to prepare graduates who will:

 Meet or exceed the evolving expectations of employers in a variety of disciplines across energy, chemicals and emerging industries;